wendyverdonk93/docs/content/tools/email-template/basic-information-on-email-template.md

 This email is intended to informs the merchant by email that the customer has successfully completed a payment.

+## Setting the locale
+A locale is a set of parameters that defines the user’s language and region.

+Use the format ab_CD with [ISO 639](https://www.iso.org/iso-639-language-codes.html) language codes and [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) country codes, e.g. 'nl_NL' or 'en_US'.

-## The importance of locale
+The provided locale changes the language of:

-A locale is a set of parameters that defines the user’s language, region and any special variant preferences that the user wants to see in their user interface.
-Usually a locale identifier consists of at least a language code and a country/region code (e.g. en_US).
-A locale can be included to provide localized payment pages for the customer.
-Use the format ab_CD with [ISO 639](https://www.iso.org/iso-639-language-codes.html) language codes and [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) country codes.
-This will show the desired language for that customer (if supported by MultiSafepay) on both the payment page and the emails sent by MultiSafepay.
-When left empty or with a unsupported value, en_US, meaning American English, is used as default.
+- Payment pages
+- Emails sent by MultiSafepay

+When no locale is provided or when the language is not supported by MultiSafepay, American English is used by default.

-**For example, if an email template is set for a German customer, but the locale is received as en_US, the email template will be sent in English and not in German.**
+For example, if an email template is set for a German customer, but the locale is received as en_US, the email template will be sent in English and not in German.